"

 Figure 2.9.
 Secure All Gas Cylinders / Photo Credit: Ildar Sagdejev (Specious), CC BY-SA 4.0

 Many types of welding use gasses either as a source of combustion or as a shielding gas.
-If a co-worker tells you breathing in argon or other gasses is good for curing a hangover, do not believe them.
-It could kill you.
+If a coworker tells you breathing in argon or other gasses is good for curing a hangover, do not believe them.
+Rather, it could kill you.
 Acetylene, propane, and other petroleum-based gasses are combustible or explosive.
-If you smell gas, cease all hot work immediately, and if possible, locate the source and correct the hazard.
-You may have to notify your supervisor or warn everyone and ask them to evacuate, depending on the size of the leak and the workplace.
-NEVER WELD OR CUT ON A TANK OR BARREL THAT ONCE CONTAINED FUEL GASSES OR PETROLEUM PRODUCTS!
-As a welder, you will likely be asked to fabricate a BBQ grill from an empty metal barrel.
+If you smell gas, cease all hot work immediately and, if possible, locate the source and correct the hazard.
+You may have to notify your supervisor or warn everyone on the jobsite and ask them to evacuate, depending on the size of the leak and the workplace.
+Also, never weld or cut on a tank or barrel that once contained fuel gasses or petroleum products!
+As a welder, you will likely be asked to fabricate a barbecue grill from an empty metal barrel.
 People die from cutting or welding on barrels that explode due to tiny amounts of fumes contained in them.
 If you wish to safely do hot work on a barrel, first determine what it originally contained.
-If it is a metal barrel, it likely contained petroleum.
-Water is stored in plastic barrels that do not rust.
-To safely weld or cut on a steel barrel that still has both ends attached, first thoroughly steam clean it using tri-sodium phosphate (TSP).
-It should then be filled with water or inert gas such as argon or CO2 to displace any remaining fumes before proceeding with hot work.
+If it is a metal barrel, it likely contained petroleum, whereas plastic barrels that do not rust usually contained water.
+To safely weld or cut on a steel barrel that still has both ends attached, first thoroughly steam clean it using trisodium phosphate.
+It should then be filled with water or an inert gas such as argon or CO2 to displace any remaining fumes before proceeding with hot work.

 A grill made from a 55-gallon drum has its lid open, revealing food being cooked.